GeoscienceAustralia/ga-mla/README.md

   If you only want to build the GA plugins, you should just need the `seiscomp` and `common` repositories.

-- Go to the src directory and clone this repository into the directory 'ga'.
+- Go to the src/extras directory and clone this repository.
+(If you're building for SeisComP3 and python2 instead, this should just be src/ instead of src/extras/.)

 - Return to the top level directory and follow the build instructions in the [README](https://github.com/SeisComP/seiscomp/blob/master/README.md) of the the [SeisComP](https://github.com/SeisComP/seiscomp.git) repository.

-  If you only want to build the GA plugins and their dependencies, just use cmake to generate the makefiles, and then run:
+  If you only want to build the GA plugins and their dependencies, just use cmake to generate the makefiles, and then run `make` in the `src/extras/ga-mla` directory.

-    ```
-    cd src/ga
-    make
-    ```

   This still builds quite a bit of stuff, but does save some time.